 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Company has an exposure to the European Euros and US Dollars as certain expenditures and commitments are denominated in European Euros and USD Dollars and the Company is subject to fluctuations as a result of exchange rate variations to the extent that transactions are made in this currency.
+The Company has an exposure to the Euros and US Dollars as certain expenditures and commitments are denominated in Euros and USD Dollars and the Company is subject to fluctuations as a result of exchange rate variations to the extent that transactions are made in this currency.
 In addition, the Company holds an amount of cash in US dollars and is therefore exposed to exchange rate fluctuations on these cash balances.
 The Company does not hedge its foreign exchange risk.
-At December 31, 2017 the Company held US dollar cash balances of \$122,127 (US\$97,225) (December 31, 2016: \$565 or US\$420).
-A 1% increase/decrease in the US dollars foreign exchange rate would have an impact of ±\$1,221 (US\$972) on the cash balance held December 31, 2017.
+At December 31, 2018 the Company held US dollar cash balances of \$15,101 (US\$11,069) (December 31, 2017: \$122,127 or US\$97,225).
+A 1% increase/decrease in the US dollars foreign exchange rate would have an impact of ±\$151 (US\$111) on the cash balance held December 31, 2018.

 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is primarily attributable to its cash.
-The Company limits exposure to credit risk by maintaining its cash with large financial institutions.
+The Company's credit risk is primarily attributable to its cash And cash equivalent.
+The Company limits exposure to credit risk by maintaining its cash and cash equivalent with large financial institutions.
 The Company's maximum exposure to credit risk is the carrying value of its financial assets.